algorithmica-org/algorithmica/content/english/hpc/pipelining/branchless.md

 But wait… shouldn't there still be a branch?
 How does `(a[i] < 50)` map to assembly?

-There are no boolean types in assembly, nor any instructions that yield either one or zero based on the result of the comparison, but we can compute it indirectly like this: `(a[i] - 50) >> 31`.
+There are no Boolean types in assembly, nor any instructions that yield either one or zero based on the result of the comparison, but we can compute it indirectly like this: `(a[i] - 50) >> 31`.
 This trick relies on the [binary representation of integers](/hpc/arithmetic/integer), specifically on the fact that if the expression `a[i] - 50` is negative (implying `a[i] < 50`), then the highest bit of the result will be set to one, which we can then extract using a right-shift.

 ```nasm
 mov  ebx, eax   ; t = x